 I was given the task to make the faces and hands.
 My as-of-late unused polymer clay supply was revived, and my assortment of acrylic paints opened.
 I had never sculpted a face before, and my portrait work was mainly limited to drawing cat and dogs.
 I was excited to tackle the Wyrd Sisters likenesses as a first portraiture attempt.
+See close-ups of my modeling and painting in the short video below.
 We had the initial vision of our DIY Halloween display.

 Creative Minds Don’t Always Think Alike

 That’s no biggie when dealing with creative work.
 Read “A Philosophy of Kindness” to be clear on my personal life philosophy.